 Integration, transversality, multidisciplinarity – the Institute for Translational Research in Inflammation (INFINITE) is the only one of its kind in the world.
 It conducts an international-level scientific and medical research to understand and to treat inflammatory diseases.
-INFINITE brings together some 120 researchers organized in open, cross-disciplinary teams to study inflammatory conditions, with the objective of providing new specific treatment solutions for patients.
+INFINITE brings together some 120 researchers organized in open, cross-disciplinary groups to study inflammatory diseases, with the objective of providing new specific treatment solutions for patients.

 Fields of expertise